Skip to main content

 How It Works

-Charlotte sits between your AI agent and the web.
-It renders pages in headless Chromium and extracts a structured representation that agents can understand without vision capabilities.
+Charlotte sits between your AI agent and the web, rendering pages in headless Chromium and extracting a structured representation that agents can work with even when they have no vision capability at all.

 Render Pipeline